In 8 Years as a QA Professional, What I Learned About Working Under Pressure

 🔥Lesson learned: Don’t wait for problems to find you.

-One of the biggest breakthroughs in my journey as a QA professional I was embracing shift-left testing—getting involved in development as early as possible.
+One of the biggest breakthroughs in my journey as a QA professional was embracing shift-left testing—getting involved in development as early as possible.
 It’s easier (and cheaper) to catch defects in the coding phase than during production.

 How to apply it: